 If you own studio monitor speakers with ports for speaker cables rather than speaker wire on the rear, the hissing sound could be caused by either or both of these cables failing.
 Cables deteriorate and must be replaced on a regular basis.
 The solution to this would be to replace the audio input cables for your speakers.

 However, if your speakers don’t have individual audio input ports, you may be forced to upgrade to new audio monitors.
-Alternatively you can purchase some cheap speakers that probably won’t make any noticeable hissing sound.
+Alternatively, you can purchase some cheap speakers that probably won’t make any noticeable hissing sound.

 3. Electromagnetic Interference

+Ideally, the hissing noise would become louder as you approach your speakers.
 Well, it’s important to note that you aren’t the problem in this case- and the probable culprit is the smartphone in your pocket.

 Smartphones aren’t the only thing that can cause amplify the hissing noise; of course, other electronic devices such as Wi-Fi modems, computers, routers can have the same effects.

 - Identify EMI Sources: Start by identifying potential sources of EMI in your vicinity.
 These can include Wi-Fi routers, smartphones, or other electronic devices.
 Keeping them away from your audio setup can make a significant difference.